Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-This recipe is a fun fall twist on my favorite homemade caramels.
+These apple cider caramels are a fun fall twist on my favorite homemade caramels.
 They’re just as soft and delicious, but are packed with a punch of fall flavor thanks to the added apple cider, cinnamon, nutmeg and cloves.
-It almost reminds me of a caramel apple, but in candy form!

 If you’ve never made your own caramel from scratch before, this is a great recipe for you to follow.
 I’ve included helpful tips and tricks that I’ve learned along the way that result in the most perfect apple cider caramels you could dream of.